-Local Plan Part 2 (Development Sites and Policies): This will be the Council's document which sets out the preferred approach to managing and delivering development for the Borough to 2026, as set out in the Core Strategy.
-The Local Plan 2 will allocate sites principally for housing, employment, retail and community facilities, review and designate planning areas (for example settlement boundaries and strategic gaps), and set out development management policies.
+Local Plan Part 2 (Development Sites and Policies): This is the Council's document which sets out the preferred approach to managing and delivering development for the Borough to 2026, as set out in the Core Strategy.
+The Local Plan Part 2 allocates sites principally for housing, employment, retail and community facilities and will review and designate planning areas (for example settlement boundaries and strategic gaps), and set out development management policies.

 Local road network: All roads not part of the Strategic Road Network.
-These include non-primary A-roads, B-roads and C-roads.
+These include nonprimary A-roads, B-roads and C-roads.
 These are managed by the local highway authority (Hampshire County Council) and include the A32.